 Since we have shown that DSF accumulation within plants is a major signal used by Xf to change its gene expression patterns and since DFS-mediated changes all lead to a reduction in virulence in this pathogen we have shown proof of principle that disease control can be achieved by a process of "pathogen confusion".
-This study addresses several ways in which DSF levels can be altered in plants and which method might be most practical.
-While the principle of disease control by altering DSF levels has been demonstrated, this work addresses the feasibility of how achieve this goal by various means.
+Several methods of altering DSF levels in plants, including direct introduction of DSF producing bacteria into plants, topical application of such bacteria to plants with surfactants, and direct application of DSF itself to plants appear promising as means to reduce PD.
+Transgenic DSF-producing plants appear particularly promising and studies indicates that such plants provide at least partial protection when serving as a rootstock instead of a scion.
+Based on work done on other plant species in which a chloroplast-targeted DFS synthase has provided much higher levels of DSF production, we are hopeful that such a construct in grape will provide even higher levels of PD control in our current studies.
+While the principle of disease control by altering DSF levels has been demonstrated, this work addresses the feasibility of how achieve this goal, and what are the most practical means to achieve disease control by pathogen confusion.
 Our continuing work will address which method is both most practical and efficacious.